Experience true Nordic winter with these Iceland and Canada tours!

 The sixth eruption began on August 22nd, 2024, at 9:26 PM local time.
 This eruption is part of the ongoing activity in the Sundhnúkur volcanic system and marks the ninth eruption in the Reykjanes Peninsula over the past three years.
 The activity stopped on September 5th after 14 days.

-The seventh eruption began on November 20, 2024, around midnight, near the Sundhnúksgígaröð crater row, between Mt.
+The seventh eruption began on November 20, 2024, around midnight, near the Sundhnúksgígar crater row, between Mt.
 Stóra-Skógfell and Mt.
 Sýlingarfell.
-Smaller than earlier eruptions, it has not disrupted flights or travel and is being closely monitored.
+After 18 days of activity, experts declared the eruption over on December 8, 2024.
+While the amount of lava produced was significant, it posed no danger to people or infrastructure.

 March 2024 Volcano Eruption in Iceland - Photo by Julius Matikas